Generic Name: buprenorphine hydrochloride

 There are no well-controlled studies of Probuphine in the populations discussed in this section.
 The data noted in this section were reported from studies and post-marketing reports for other buprenorphine products marketed globally.

 Reproductive and developmental studies in rats and rabbits identified adverse events at clinically relevant and higher doses.
-Embryofetal death was observed in both rats and rabbits administered buprenorphine during the period of organogenesis at doses approximately 12 and 0.5 times, respectively, the maximum recommended human dose (MRHD) of Probuphine.
-Pre- and post-natal development studies in rats demonstrated increased neonatal deaths at a dose approximately equivalent to the MRHD of Probuphine, and dystocia at approximately 6 times the MRHD.
-No clear teratogenic effects were seen with a range of doses equivalent to or greater than the MRHD.
-However, increases in skeletal abnormalities were noted in rats administered buprenorphine daily during organogenesis at a dose approximately 5 times the MRHD and in rabbits at approximately 12 times the MRHD.
+Embryofetal death was observed in both rats and rabbits administered buprenorphine during the period of organogenesis at doses approximately 12 and 0.5 times, respectively, the human sublingual dose of 8 mg/day of buprenorphine, which represents the target exposure with the maximum recommended human dose (MRHD) of Probuphine.
+Pre- and post-natal development studies in rats demonstrated increased neonatal deaths at a dose approximately equivalent to and dystocia at approximately 6-times the human sublingual dose of 8 mg/day of buprenorphine.
+No clear teratogenic effects were seen when buprenorphine was administered during organogenesis with a range of doses equivalent to or greater than the human sublingual dose of 8 mg/day of buprenorphine.
+However, increases in skeletal abnormalities were noted in rats and rabbits administered buprenorphine daily during organogenesis at a dose approximately 5 times- and approximately 2 times the human sublingual dose of 8 mg/day of buprenorphine, respectively.
+In a few studies, some events such as acephalus and omphalocele were also observed but these findings were not clearly treatment-related [see Data].

 Disease-associated maternal and embryo-fetal risk